E+ Deadlines and Other Information

 Deadlines for ARCHIP (OUTGOING) students:

-- September 16 for second round for studies – only for Spring semester 2020/21 (some of the universities, such as University of Nottingham will not be available in this round)
+- September 16 for additional round for studies – only for upcoming Spring semester (some of the universities will not be available in this round )

 Deadlines for INCOMING students (both nomination and application):

-- If you need visa, note that the process (including accommodation) should be started as soon as you are admitted.
+- If you need a visa, note that the process (including accommodation) should be started as soon as you are admitted to ARCHIP

 ARCHIP's Erasmus Charter for Higher Education (ECHE) and Erasmus Policy Statement (EPS):